seydx/node-av/README.md

 Beyond basic transcoding, NodeAV provides advanced media processing capabilities:

+**Fully Typed FFmpeg Options**
+Every FFmpeg option is typed - across codecs, formats, ~580 filters, and bitstream filters.
+Keys autocomplete, enum values are validated, and typos become compile-time errors, all generated directly from FFmpeg's `AVOption` metadata (including each option's description and a link to the FFmpeg docs as JSDoc).
+No more grepping the FFmpeg docs for flag names.

 **Speech Recognition with Whisper**
 Integrate automatic speech-to-text transcription using OpenAI's Whisper model through the whisper.cpp implementation.
 The library handles automatic model downloading from HuggingFace, supports multiple model sizes (tiny, base, small, medium, large) for different accuracy/performance tradeoffs, and provides hardware-accelerated inference through Metal (macOS), Vulkan (cross-platform), or OpenCL backends.
 Transcription results include precise timestamps and can be processed in real-time from any audio source.